ryantd42/NY-Legislative-Git/2023/A1280A-2023/bill.md

  but not limited to, land use, current  and  projected  traffic  volumes, including  population  density,  or  [demonstrates] DEMONSTRATED lack of community support; or
   § 3.
-This act shall take effect immediately, provided  that  it  shall not apply to transportation projects undertaken or approved prior to the date on which this act shall have become a law.
+This act shall take effect on the one hundred eightieth day after it shall have become a law, provided that it shall not apply  to  trans- portation  projects  undertaken  or  approved prior to the date on which this act shall have become a law.
+Effective immediately, the  addition, amendment  and/or  repeal  of  any  rule or regulation necessary for the implementation of this act on its effective date are  authorized  to  be made and completed on or before such effective date.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01687-01-3